GuiGou12358/lotto-multichain-grant/Lotto dApp - Jackpot Funding - draft.md

 With 100,000 DOT as jackpot, we suggest the following parameters:
 - The players can choose 6 numbers between 1 and 99.
 There are more 1 billion possibilities.
-- The draw will take place draw every 100 000 blocks (around 1 week).
+- The draw will take place draw every 100 000 blocks (around 1 week with 1 block per 6 second).

-With these parameters, a spamming attack will not be possible and if someone wants to do it, they will have to pay the transaction fees without any certainty of having the winning numbers.

-With a jackpot of around $1M, the tx would have to cost less than $0.00089 for it to be economically interesting to spam the blockchains with all available combinations to have a possibile gain.
+With these parameters and a jackpot of around $1M, the tx would have to cost less than $0.00089 for it to be economically interesting to spam the blockchains with all available combinations to have a possibile gain.

 Other possible combinations: